syncfusion-content/blazor-docs/blazor/chart/events.md

+---
+layout: post
+title: Events in Blazor Chart Component | Syncfusion
+description: Learn about Events in Blazor Chart component of Syncfusion, and more details.
+platform: Blazor
+control: Chart
+documentation: ug
+---

 # Events

 In this section, we have provided a list of chart component events that will be triggered for appropriate chart actions.